nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

 It is implemented to work with both routers and end devices and simplify handling of cases such as device joining, rejoining, or leaving the network.
 It is used in :c:func:`default_signal_handler` by default.

-If the network is left by a router or an end device, the device will try to join any open network.
+If the network is left by a router or an end device, the device tries to join any open network.

-* The router will use the default signal handler to try to join or rejoin the network until it succeeds.
+* The router uses the default signal handler to try to join or rejoin the network until it succeeds.
-* The end device will use the default signal handler to try to join or rejoin the network for a finite period of time, because the end devices are often powered by batteries.
+* The end device uses the default signal handler to try to join or rejoin the network for a finite period of time, because the end devices are often powered by batteries.

   * The procedure to join or rejoin the network is restarted after the device reset or power cycle.
   * The procedure to join or rejoin the network can be restarted by calling :c:func:`user_input_indicate`, but it needs to be implemented in the application (for example, by calling :c:func:`user_input_indicate` when a button is pressed).
-    The procedure will be restarted only if the device does not join and the procedure is not running.
+    The procedure is restarted only if the device does not join and the procedure is not running.

 The Zigbee rejoin procedure retries to join a network with each try after a specified amount of time: ``2^n`` seconds, where ``n`` is the number of retries.